unicode-org/cldr/docs/ldml/tr35-personNames.md

     * _See the section on [[Fields](#fields)] for more details._
 * Name data may have additional attributes that this specification accommodates.
     * _-informal_ - A name may have a formal and an informal presentation form, for example “Bob” vs “Robert” or “Са́ша” vs “Алекса́ндра”.
 This is accomplished by using the simple construct _given-informal_.
-    * _-prefix_ and _-core_ - In some languages the surname may have a prefix that needs to be treated differently, for example “van de Berg”.
-The data can refer to “van de” as _surname-prefix_ and “Berg” with _surname-core_ and the PersonNames formatters will format them correctly in Dutch and many other languages.
+    * _-prefix_ and _-core_ - In some languages the surname may have a prefix that needs to be treated differently, for example “van den Berg”.
+The data can refer to “van den” as _surname-prefix_ and “Berg” with _surname-core_ and the PersonNames formatters will format them correctly in Dutch and many other languages.
     * _See the section on [[Modifiers](#modifiers)] for more details._

 To format a name correctly, the correct context needs to be known.
 The context is composed of: